 Yerba mate is more than just a beverage; it's a cultural tradition deeply rooted in South American history.
 The mate plant is native to subtropical regions of Argentina, Paraguay, Uruguay, and Brazil.
 The leaves are harvested, dried, and typically ground into a coarse mixture containing both leaves and stems.

 The preparation and consumption of yerba mate are ritualistic.
-Traditionally, it's brewed in a hollow gourd (also called a mate) and sipped through a metal straw with a filter on the end, known as a bombilla.
+Which means traditionally, it's brewed in a hollow gourd (also called a mate) and sipped through a metal straw with a filter on the end, known as a bombilla.
 The gourd is filled about two-thirds full with yerba mate, hot (but not boiling) water is added, and the mate is shared among friends and family in a social setting.

 The Science Behind Caffeine in Yerba Mate